Null cipher: Classical cryptography

 HOPE, THAT IS YE BESTE COMFORT OF YE AFFLICTED, CANNOT MUCH, I FEAR ME, HELP YOU NOW.
 THAT I WOULD SAY TO YOU, IS THIS ONLY: IF EVER I MAY BE ABLE TO REQUITE THAT I DO OWE YOU, STAND NOT UPON ASKING ME.
 TIS NOT MUCH THAT I CAN DO; BUT WHAT I CAN DO, BEE YE VERY SURE I WILL.
 I KNOW THAT, IF DETHE COMES, IF ORDINARY MEN FEAR IT, IT FRIGHTS NOT YOU, ACCOUNTING IT FOR A HIGH HONOUR, TO HAVE SUCH A REWARDE OF YOUR LOYALTY.
 PRAY YET YOU MAY BE SPARED THIS SOE BITTER, CUP.
 I FEAR NOT THAT YOU WILL GRUDGE ANY SUFFERINGS; ONLY IF BIE SUBMISSIONS YOU CAN TURN THEM AWAY, TIS THE PART OF A WISE MAN.
 TELL ME, AN IF YOU CAN, TO DO FOR YOU ANYTHINGE THAT YOU WOLDE HAVE DONE.
 THE GENERAL GOES BACK ON WEDNESDAY.
-RESTINGE YOUR SERVANT TO COMMAND.The third letter after each punctuation reveals "Panel at East side of Chapel slides".
+RESTINGE YOUR SERVANT TO COMMAND.The third letter after each punctuation reveals "Panel at East end of Chapel slides".